So-AI-love/Blockchain-With-Colab/README.md

 # Blockchain-With-Colab
-This i sone try to do the faradars codes:  https://blog.faradars.org/creating-blockchain-using-python/
+This is one trying to do the faradars codes:  https://blog.faradars.org/creating-blockchain-using-python/